n0nuser/n0nuser.github.io/content/_index.md

 * ⏳ [Now](/now)
 * 🛠️ [What I Use](/uses)

+I know that you may not be interested in viewing the analytics of this site, but if you are, [they are public!](https://cloud.umami.is/share/sMn2hgzqZZ0lEpde/pablogonzalez.me)

 You might also like to visit my [blog](/posts) 📝, where I talk about:

 * [Software Development](tags/software-development/): Development guides and approaches 💻